EU pay transparency directive: The 2026 deadline reshaping HR across Europe

 3. Employee right to information:

-Employees can request both their own pay data and the average pay for work of equal value.
+Employees can request both their own pay data, the median pay for men and women doing work of equal valye, and the criteria used to determine pay and progression..
 Employers must respond within two months.

 4. Gender pay gap reporting:

-Employers with 250 or more employees across EU operations will publish annual gender pay gap reports, including median differences between men and women.
+Employers with 250 or more employees across EU operations must publish annual gender pay gap reports, including median differences and variable-pay differences between men and women.
 Additional thresholds will be phased in later.

 5. Action on unexplained pay gaps:

-If differences of more than 5% cannot be objectively justified, organisations must conduct a joint pay assessment and take corrective measures.
+If differences of more than 5% within a comparator group cannot be objectively justified, organisations must conduct a joint pay assessment and take corrective measures.

 According to the European Commission, these measures aim to “strengthen the right to equal pay for equal work” and ensure that transparency becomes a structural, not symbolic, part of HR practice.